alexvaigm/maven-hello-world/readme.md

 - `x.y.z`: Specific version tags (e.g., `1.0.1`, `1.0.2`)

 ## ⎈ Kubernetes Job Deployment

+> **Note:** The image tag is set dynamically by the CI/CD pipeline.
+The value in `values.yaml` is a placeholder and will be overridden during deployment.

 ### Helm Chart Features
 - **Security**: Pod security contexts and non-root execution